Positivity criteria for log canonical divisors and hyperbolicity: Abstract

 \section{Abstract}

 Let $X$ be a complex projective variety and $D$ a reduced divisor on $X$.
-Under a natural minimal condition on the singularities of the pair $(X, D)$, which includes the case of smooth $X$ with simple normal crossing $D$, we ask for geometric criteria guaranteeing various positivity conditions for the log-canonical divisor $K_X+D$.
-By adjunction and running the log minimal model program, natural to our setting, we obtain a geometric criterion for $K_X+D$ to be numerically effective as well as a geometric version of the cone theorem, generalizing to the context of log pairs these results of Mori.
-A criterion for $K_X+D$ to be pseudo-effective with mild hypothesis on $D$ follows.
+Under mild conditions on the singularities of $(X, D)$, which includes the case of smooth $X$ with simple normal crossing $D$, and by running the minimal model program, we obtain by induction on dimension via adjunction geometric criteria guaranteeing various positivity conditions for $K_X+D$.
+Our geometric criterion for $K_X+D$ to be numerically effective yields also a geometric version of the cone theorem and a criterion for $K_X+D$ to be pseudo-effective with mild hypothesis on $D$.
 We also obtain, assuming the abundance conjecture and the existence of rational curves on Calabi-Yau manifolds, an optimal geometric sharpening of the Nakai-Moishezon criterion for the ampleness of a divisor of the form $K_X+D$, a criterion verified under a canonical hyperbolicity assumption on $(X,D)$.
-Without these conjectures, we verify this ampleness criterion with assumptions on the number of ample and non ample components of $D$.
+Without these conjectures, we verify this ampleness criterion with mild assumptions on $D$, being none in dimension two and $D\neq 0$ in dimension three.\\[-12mm]

 \subjclass[2000] {32Q45, 14E30}

 \keywords{Brody hyberbolic, ample log canonical (or adjoint) divisor}